 This member of the squash family does best when it’s planted outdoors rather than indoors.
 The Jarrahdale can initially be planted indoors, but will eventually need to be transferred to the ground for the best outcome.

-The Jarrahdale can be planted in hardiness zones 2 through 12, but they do best in the warmer zones 6 through 12 due to the temperatures and amount of light available there (not to mention the earlier spring weather).
+Jarrahdale seeds can be planted in hardiness zones 2 through 12, but they do best in the warmer zones 6 through 12 due to the temperatures and amount of light available there (not to mention the earlier spring weather).
 The temperature should be consistently above 65 degrees Fahrenheit before you sow the seeds.

 Before the seeds are sown, ensure that the soil that is being used has good drainage.
 This isn’t important for just the Jarrahdale variety, but any pumpkin in general.
-If they are not planted in a soil that has good drainage, pumpkins could potentially face root rot.
+If they are not planted in soil that has good drainage, pumpkins could potentially face root rot.